Sephora Sale: Beauty Insiders Can Save Up to 20% Sitewide

 Spring savings for everyone!
 Sephora's Beauty Insider Savings Event just kicked off today and runs through May 1.

 As you clear out some space in your vanity, we'll explain the three tiers of Sephora's loyalty program: Beauty Insider (which anyone can join for free), Sephora VIB (anyone who spends $350 or more in a calendar year) and Sephora VIB Rouge (anyone who spends $1,000 or more in a calendar year).
-Each tier receives a different discount amount and sale window, although all members will redeem their savings by using promo code SPRINGSAVE at checkout.
+Each tier receives a different discount amount and Sephora sale window, although all members will redeem their savings by using Sephora promo code SPRINGSAVE at checkout on Sephora's website.

-Here's how it breaks down: Rouge members can take 20% off all orders from April 17 to May 1.
-VIB members can take 15% off all orders from April 21 to 29.
+Here's how it breaks down: Rouge members can take 20% off all orders when they shop from April 17 to May 1.
+VIB members can take 15% off all orders when they shop from April 21 to 29.
 And regular Beauty Insiders can take 10% off all orders from April 23 to 27.

-The savings apply to nearly all beauty brands, including favorites like Charlotte Tilbury, NARS and Urban Decay.
+The savings apply to nearly all beauty brands, including favorites like Charlotte Tilbury, NARS, Bobbi Brown, Laura Mercier, Fenty Beauty and Urban Decay.
+Shop the Sephora sale for great discounts on a wide variety of beauty products including lipstick, eye cream, concealer, setting powder, moisturizer, highlighter, makeup remover and more.
 Sephora is still offering free shipping and extended returns on all orders, and the next scheduled big-time savings event won't be until around Black Friday and the winter holidays -- clearly, now's the time to stock up on the beauty standbys you already love as well as try out new ones you've been eyeing.

 Below, a sampling of the makeup, skin care, fragrance and other beauty products we're planning to shop at this incredible Sephora sale.